jongbinjung/ahk-vim-navigation/readme.md

 Created on December 15, 2012

 # Introduction
-Activate VIM-Mode (Normal Mode) by double-tapping either Shift key.
+Activate Vi Mode (Normal Mode) by double-tapping either Tab key.
-Deactivate VIM-Mode by pressing Esc key
+Deactivate Vi Mode by pressing Esc key

 Simple navigations (hjkl, wb) can be acheived using a Space + key combo.